 Use Distractions

 Distractions can be handy.
 I’ve used them to manage a lot of my mental health issues.
 I sleep with my TV on (set with a timer to turn itself off) because it stops my mind from going to dark places when I try to sleep when it’s quiet.
 I also do something similar with headphones and music.
 I use my headphones and music to block out one of my anxiety disorder triggers, which is hearing people whisper or laugh.
-There are lots of distractions that can be used, it’s just a matter of tailoring your distractions to your needs.
+There are lots of distractions that can be used.
+It’s just a matter of tailoring your distractions to your needs.

 Go with someone